-This project (Subject Crossing) is for the installation of 3 transmission wires associated with the larger Midtown Reliability Project 138 kV transmission line.
+This project (Subject Crossing) is for the installation of two transmission structures and electrical conductors associated with the larger Midtown Reliability Project 138 kV transmission line.
 Once construction of the line is complete, vehicle trips to the Subject Crossing structures will be annual for routine transmission line maintenance and inspections.
 Emergency trips may be made to resolve outages.
 No negative impacts to the neighborhood's traffic and circulation patterns are anticipated.